Jolyon Wagg: Character history

 Wagg appears six times in The Calculus Affair: twice inviting himself inside Marlinspike Hall (on one of the occasions inside Calculus' laboratory), hiding from gunshots in the adjoining park, interfering with a critical radio transmission (Haddock was attempting to call the police while pursuing Calculus' captors but Wagg assumed that he was joking), repeatedly interrupting Haddock's phone call to Nestor, and moving into the Marlinspike Hall with his family for a holiday while Tintin, Haddock and Calculus are away.
 Tintin, who rarely shows anger, is unaffected.
 However the Captain is goaded into memorable rants, for example:

 Wagg cannot take a hint.
 He sees himself as Haddock's friend and does not appear to realise that the Captain's outbursts demonstrate genuine dislike for him.
 When Bianca Castafiore insured her jewels for a large sum of money, Wagg criticised the Captain, saying that as a common "friend" of his and Bianca's, Haddock should have ensured that Wagg got the deal.
 In fact, Haddock sees both of them as nuisances rather than friends.

 In the final Tintin album, Tintin and the Picaros, the tables are turned when Tintin and the Captain steal the costumes from the group with which Wagg is traveling, the Jolly Follies.

 Wagg has an unusual role in Tintin albums in that, unlike most recurring characters with a role in the plot, he is a relatively average human being (not being criminal, eccentric, dictatorial, or famous).
 He facilitated Hergé's bringing in a more realistic, domestic mood into the later books.
 Perhaps reflecting Hergé's dislike of mediocrity, Wagg never accomplishes much, except to get in the way.

 In the animated series, his role is greatly diminished.
 His role in The Calculus Affair also diminished.
 He did not appear neither on television episodes of The Red Sea Sharks, The Castafiore Emerald, nor on Flight 714 to Sydney.
 He also makes a cameo appearance in the televised episode of The Seven Crystal Balls, whereas in the original comic album, he is absent.
-(The story in which he has a big appearance is only "Tintin and the Picaros") His family has also been completely deleted.
+(The only story in which he has a major appearance is "Tintin and the Picaros") His family has also been completely deleted.